-The person level weight for MEPS Panel 4 was developed using the MEPS Round 1 person-level weight as a 'base'' weight.
-For key, in-scope respondents who joined a RU after Round 1, the Round 1 family weight served as a "base" weight.
-The weighting process included an adjustment for nonresponse over Round 2 and the 1999 portion of Round 3 as well as poststratification to the same population control figures for December 1999 used for the MEPS Panel 3 weights.
-The same five variables employed for Panel 3 poststratification (census region, MSA status, race/ethnicity, sex, and age) were used for Panel 4 poststratification.
-Similarly, for Panel 4, key, responding persons not inscope on December 31, 1999 but in-scope earlier in the year retained, as their final Panel 4 weight, the weight after the nonresponse adjustment.
+The person-level weight for MEPS Panel 5 was developed using the MEPS Round 1 person-level weight as a 'base" weight.
+For key, in-scope respondents who joined an RU after Round 1, the Round 1 family weight served as a "base" weight.
+The weighting process included an adjustment for nonresponse over Round 2 and the 2000 portion of Round 3 as well as poststratification to the same population control figures for December 2000 used for the MEPS Panel 4 weights.
+The same five variables employed for Panel 4 poststratification (census region, MSA status, race/ethnicity, sex, and age) were used for Panel 5 poststratification.
+Similarly, for Panel 5, key, responding persons not in-scope on December 31, 2000 but in-scope earlier in the year retained, as their final Panel 5 weight, the weight after the nonresponse adjustment.

-Note that the MEPS round 1 weights (for both panels with one exception as noted below) incorporated the following components: the original household probability of selection for the NHIS; ratio-adjustment to NHIS-based national population estimates at the household (occupied dwelling unit) level; adjustment for nonresponse at the dwelling unit level for Round 1; and poststratification to figures at the family and person level obtained from the March 1999 CPS data base.
+Note that the MEPS Round 1 weights (for both panels with one exception as noted below) incorporated the following components: the original household probability of selection for the NHIS; ratio-adjustment to NHIS-based national population estimates at the household (occupied dwelling unit) level; adjustment for nonresponse at the dwelling unit level for Round 1; and poststratification to figures at the family and person level obtained from the March 2000 CPS database.

-3.2.3 The Final Weight for 1999
+3.2.3 The Final Weight for 2000

-Variables used in the establishment of person level poststratification control figures included: poverty status (below poverty, from 100 to 125 percent of poverty, from 125 to 200 percent of poverty, from 200 to 400 percent of poverty, at least 400 percent of poverty); census region (Northeast, Midwest, South, West); MSA status (MSA, non-MSA); race/ethnicity (Hispanic, black but non-Hispanic, and other); sex, and age.
-Overall, the weighted population estimate for the civilian, noninstitutionalized population for December 31, 1999 is 273,003,778 (PERWT99F>0 and INSC1231=1).
-The inclusion of key, in-scope persons who were not in-scope on December 31, 1999 brings the estimated total number of persons represented by the MEPS respondents over the course of the year up to 276,410,767 (PERWT99F>0).
-The weighting process included poststratification to population totals obtained from the 1996 MEPS Nursing Home Component for the number of individuals admitted to nursing homes.
-For the 1999 full year file an additional poststratification was done to population totals obtained from the 1998 Medicare Current Beneficiary Survey (MCBS) for the number of deaths among Medicare beneficiaries experienced in the 1999 MEPS.
+Variables used in the establishment of person-level poststratification control figures included: poverty status (below poverty, from 100 to 125 percent of poverty, from 125 to 200 percent of poverty, from 200 to 400 percent of poverty, at least 400 percent of poverty); census region (Northeast, Midwest, South, West); MSA status (MSA, non-MSA); race/ethnicity (Hispanic, black but non-Hispanic, and other); sex, and age.
+Overall, the weighted population estimate for the civilian noninstitutionalized population for December 31, 2000 is 275,158,755 (PERWT00F>0 and INSC1231=1).
+The weights of some persons out-of-scope on December 31, 2000 were also poststratified.
+Specifically, the weights of persons out-of-scope on December 31, 2000 who were inscope some time during the year and also entered a nursing home during the year were poststratified to a corresponding control total obtained from the 1996 MEPS Nursing Home Component.
+The weights of persons who died while in-scope during 2000 were poststratified to corresponding estimates derived using data obtained from the Medicare Current Beneficiary Survey (MCBS) and Vital Statistics information provided by the National Center for Health Statistics (NCHS).
+Separate control totals were developed for the "65 and older" and "under 65" civilian noninstitutionalized populations.